 B.A., Agnes Scott College

 Shackleford draws on her extensive contacts throughout the profession as well as her event planning expertise to provide support to students in developing core skills, including direct training opportunities in critical areas such as interviewing, resume and cover letter writing, business etiquette and more.
 Her event planning experience in providing multiday programming for groups up to 1,300 participants enables her to organize a full range of professional development opportunities for Georgia Law students.
+She has presented on legal career topics and conducted full-day training at numerous conferences and has held leadership roles with several organizations within the legal community.

-Additionally, Shackleford assumes primary responsibility for career resource development, in collaboration with the other Career Development team members and law library staff.
+Additionally, Shackleford assumes primary responsibility for career resource development, in collaboration with the other Career Development team members and law librarians.
 She has years of experience in print and online legal career resources, and she has been published on various legal career topics.
 Currently, Shackleford serves on the national editorial board for PD Quarterly along with law school faculty and law firm professional development directors from across the country.

 In 2006, Shackleford was honored with the prestigious Association of American Law Schools' Kutulakis Student Services Award.
 She earned her bachelor's degree in political science from Agnes Scott College and later received a certificate in mediation from The Settlement Institute in Atlanta, Ga.